Helpful Tips And Methods For Coping With Relationship Stress

 Do something you enjoy

 Some choose to capitalize on the stress-relieving benefits of laughter by attending a comedy show or watching a funny movie.
 Others engage in creative activities when they feel overwhelmed, like drawing, painting, writing, or playing a musical instrument.
-Both can be highly effective for reducing tension and therapeutic for your mental health.
+Both can be highly effective for reducing stress and therapeutic for your mental health.

 Social support can provide comfort and help you cope.
 Spend time with friends and family who exude positivity and make you feel good about yourself.
 If it becomes overwhelming or chronic, don't hesitate to seek help from a mental health professional trained in counseling psychology.
 They can provide support and strategies to cope.